 While you may think you’re limited to making cards with stamps, there’s a lot more you can do.
 With rubber stamps, you can make calendars, journals, and even jewelry.
-My daughter and I found stamping polymer clay a lot of fun.
+My daughter and I found stamping polymer clay a lot of fun!

 Stamping Polymer Clay

-Use a clay conditioning machine to get the clay to the desired thickness, or a kitchen rolling pin.
+Use a clay conditioning machine to get your clay to the desired thickness, or alternatively, use a kitchen rolling pin.
 Lay the clay onto a clean surface, pick out a stamp, and dab it on the ink pad.
 Press the stamp into the clay sheet firmly, and make sure you take your time with it.
 You can then pop it into the oven to cure or add more color to it with markers or paints if you like.

 If you find that your stamps are sticking to the clay, dust the clay with just a little cornstarch.
 If that doesn’t work, spritzing a bit of water on the clay sheet should help the stamps come off without any hassle.